IIT-EnergySystemModels/openTEPES/README.rst

 CBC
 ================================
 The `CBC solver <https://github.com/coin-or/Cbc>`_ is our recommendation if you want a free and open-source solver.
-For Windows users, the effective way to install the CBC solver is downloading the binaries from `here <https://www.coin-or.org/download/binary/Cbc/Cbc-2.10.5-x86_64-w64-mingw32.zip>`_, copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.
+For Windows users, the effective way to install the CBC solver is downloading the binaries from `this link <https://www.coin-or.org/download/binary/Cbc/Cbc-2.10.5-x86_64-w64-mingw32.zip>`_, copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.

 Gurobi
 ================================
 Our another recomendation is the use  `Gurobi solver <https://www.gurobi.com/>`_.
 However, it is commercial solver but most powerful than GPLK and CBC for large-scale problems.
 As a commercial solver it needs a license that is free of charge for academic usage by signing up in `Gurobi webpage <https://pages.gurobi.com/registration/>`_.
 After downloading the latest version of the `Gurobi optimizer <https://www.gurobi.com/downloads/gurobi-optimizer-eula/>`_.
 Install Gurobi using the downloaded executable and ask for an academic or commercial license.
 Active the license in your computer using the ``grbgetkey`` command (you need to be in the university domain if you are installing an academic license).

 Mosek